gattaca-com/based-op/docs/docs/architecture/execution.md

 # Execution

 The OP geth was upgraded to receive `Frag`s messages from the OP node, as well as to serve state for RPC calls off the "unsealed block".
 Because `Frag`s are shared continously from the gateway, the EL can already start pre-processing and preparing for the block seal and sync.

+The forked repo with changes can be found in [based-op-geth](https://github.com/gattaca-com/based-op-geth).

 ![op-el](../../static/img/architecture_execution.png)